 I kept going to church every week, and finally after eight months, I gave my heart to Jesus.

-What was life like for you when you decided to follow Jesus?
+What was life like for you when you first became an Iranian Christian?

 At the beginning when I told my family, they weren’t happy.
 They told me I could not talk about it.
 I wanted to take my brother to church, but they would not allow it.
 However, soon they saw that I had changed.
 They began to want to know more about this.